kjsmita6/node-steam-parentbot/README.md

 This module does not come with trade offers or trading involved, but like usual, you may add it to your config file.
 Check out example.js for an example of this.

 # Overwriting built in methods and handlers
 This module was designed to provide a base class, as well as allow the user full customization.
-The module comes with lots of listeners built in already (the only ones you probably want to overwrite are _onFriend and _onFriendMsg, but if you are doing trading you will also need to overwrite _onLogOnResponse so that you can set the cookies and sessionID.
+The module comes with lots of listeners built in already (the only ones you probably want to overwrite are _onFriend and _onFriendMsg since they don't really contain anything useful except for telling users that the bot isn't set up correctly (unless thats what you want).

 There are already some built in instances of libraries and things that you can use in your config file.
 You can access all of these by doing `Bot.property.method`.
-These are:
+For a list of methods, please visit the links for each property below.
+List of properties you can use:
 - steamClient - an instance of [Steam.SteamClient()](https://github.com/seishun/node-steam#steamclient)
 - steamUser - an instance of [Steam.SteamUser(steamClient)](https://github.com/seishun/node-steam/tree/master/lib/handlers/user#steamuser)
 - steamFriends - an instance of [Steam.SteamFriends(steamClient)](https://github.com/seishun/node-steam/tree/master/lib/handlers/friends#steamfriends)
 - steamTrading - an instance of [Steam.SteamTrading(steamClient)](https://github.com/seishun/node-steam/tree/master/lib/handlers/trading#steamtrading)
 - logger - an instance of [Winston.Logger](https://github.com/winstonjs/winston)
 - steamWebLogon - an instance of [SteamWebLogon](https://github.com/Alex7Kom/node-steam-weblogon) (use this for logging into Steam web, replacement for steamClient.on('webSessionID');
+- steamTrade - an instance of [SteamTrade](https://github.com/seishun/node-steam-trade)
+- offers - an instance of [SteamTradeOffers](https://github.com/Alex7Kom/node-steam-tradeoffers)

 To overwrite a default handler (the ones with a _ in front), do this in your config file, assuming that `ChildBot` is the child of `ParentBot` (this example will show how to change _onFriend):
 ```javascript